 - Blue Elephant Tours

 - Elephant Nature Park

-When you decide which park is best for you, make sure you pay DIRECTLY through their website.
+When you decide which park is best for you whether you'll be riding elephants in Thailand or not, make sure you pay directly through their website.
 There are many parks that will rip off the name of the good ones and try and lure people over there.
 Don't let that happen to you!
-You won't have as good of an experience.

 Spending the day with an elephant is priceless.
 If you go with a good camp that has happy elephants, it will be the favorite part of your trip!